bvcyber/Sitgrep/README.md

 positional arguments:
   local                           Enable local mode
-    -N, --no-scan                 Only download the packages, do not scan them. (default=False) -gh, --github       Provide a list of Github repositories to download and scan.
-Overrides the directory parameter (-d) -gh, --github       Provide a list of Gitlab repositories to download and scan.
-Overrides the directory parameter (-d) -vs, --vscode       Open the folder being scanned in VSCode after scan finishes.
-Only usable when not using --github/--gitlab
+    -N, --no-scan                 Only download the packages, do not scan them. (default=False)

+  sources             Manage sources
+    add                 Add a source
+    delete              Delete a source
+    list                List all sources
+    restore             Restore original sources
+    fetch               Fetch all sources

 optional arguments:
-  -h, --help          Show this help message and exit -c, --context       The amount of context lines above and below to save (default=5) -d, --directory     The directory to scan (default=CWD) -o, --output        The output file name (default=SitgrepResults.html) -V, --version       Print Sitgrep's version
+  -h, --help          Show this help message and exit -c, --context       The amount of context lines above and below to save (default=5) -d, --directory     The directory to scan (default=CWD) -o, --output        The output file name
+  -V, --version       Print Sitgrep's version
   -v, --verbose       Increase verbosity level (default 0, max of 3) -j, --json-input    Load a Semgrep JSON output file -n, --no-auto-open Disable auto-opening the results in the browser -gh, --github       Provide a list of Github repositories to download and scan.
-Overrides the directory parameter (-d) -gh, --github       Provide a list of Gitlab repositories to download and scan.
-Overrides the directory parameter (-d) -vs, --vscode       Open the folder being scanned in VSCode after scan finishes.
+Overrides the directory parameter (-d) -gl, --gitlab       Provide a list of Gitlab repositories to download and scan.
+Overrides the directory parameter (-d) -jf, --jar_file     Provide the path to a JAR file.
+The file will be decompiled and resulting source code scanned.
+Relative and absolute paths are supported.
+  -vs, --vscode       Open the folder being scanned in VSCode after scan finishes.
 Only usable when not using --github or --gitlab
+  -i, --ssh-key       Specify an SSH key to use
+  -p, --protocol      Specify SSH or HTTPS when cloning git repositories
 ```

 1. Run the command `sitgrep` in the terminal with any additional arguments as needed.